Eden Street Arncliffe Central

 eden street arncliffe

-Identified by Bayside Council as a site of special interest, it has been rezoned with an additional allowance for height and floor space in return for a new 4000m2 public park at the heart of the masterplan.
+Identified by Bayside Council as a special interest site, it has been rezoned with an additional height and floor space allowance in return for a new 4000m2 public park at the heart of the masterplan.
 This public space is sheltered from the neighbouring Princess Highway and opens onto Eden Street to the north.
-It provides ideal solar access throughout the day and improves the site through links that are already used by the community.
+It provides ideal solar access throughout the day and improves the site through links already used by the community.

 The parkland, combined with the scale and nature of the development, has demanded a highly collaborative effort from our project team.
-Knowledge and expertise are drawn upon from our landscape and urban design teams, as well as our architectural experience in residential, retail, and social housing.
+Knowledge and expertise are drawn upon from our landscape and urban design teams and our architectural experience in residential, retail, and social housing.

 >> See updates from NSW Govt